NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

 enable unplanned functionality without a massive increase in complexity.

-When building new things, work your way down to the lowest level, understand than level and then build back up.
+When building new things, work your way down to the lowest level, understand that level, and then build back up.
 Try to imagine what else you would want to do with the capability you are implementing for other research groups, for related scientific applications, and next year.